simh/simh/0readme_ethernet.txt

     # Run simulator and "attach xq tap:tap0"

 OSX (Snow Leopard)
-    OSX Does NOT have native support for tun/tap interfaces.
-It also does not have native support for bridging.
+    On older versons of the macOS (OS/X) operating systems (prior to 10.15) OSX Does NOT have native support for tun/tap interfaces.
+Those versions also do not have native support for bridging.

     Mattias Nissler has created tun/tap functionality available at http://tuntaposx.sourceforge.net/